 The video below offers more guidance on what you can do if you need treatment for gum recession:

 “Gum recession is a serious condition that needs the close supervision of a dental professional.
 The gums protect the sensitive roots of teeth.
-When the gums recede, complications can arise, such as sensitivity to hold and cold and root cavities.
+When the gums recede, complications can arise, such as sensitivity to hot and cold and root cavities.
 This may be due to irregular tooth position, trauma, heredity, or periodontal disease.
 If gum recession is ignored, then continued recession can be expected, and tooth loss is possible.
 Treatments include a special cleaning called scaling and root planing, and surgery known as gum grafting.
 Gum grafting helps cover exposed roots, reduce the risk of further recession, and enhance the appearance of the gum line.
 Brush twice a day and floss once a day and schedule regular dental checkups.
 Prevention is the key to stopping gum recession.”

 If you have any questions about your dental health or if you would like to schedule a free consultation, please contact our team or make an appointment.
 Our incredible staff will give you the best dental care possible.

 Schedule a Free Consultation

 We are dedicated to making your smile the brightest it can be.
 Fill out the form below to schedule a free consultation.